sbidy/wiz_light/README.md

 A Home Assistant integration for WiZ Light bulbs and fixtures produced by Philips, SLV and others.
 The Wiz Plug **currently in beta** is supported as "switch" in Home Assistant.

 ## :information_source: [Development Log](https://github.com/sbidy/wiz_light/discussions/78)
-Here you can found some news and updates!!!
-Let's discuss !!
+Here you can found some news and updates!!
+I try to create a kind of Development Log to trace an made the current overall development status transparent to you!!

 ## :muscle: Change Log
 **Testing/Contribution Required:** I released the integration V0.2 --> check [Releases](https://github.com/sbidy/wiz_light/releases/tag/v0.2)